Some More Crochet Easter Eggs

 3. Stop your Chains Twisting!

-If you do still want to chain the old fashioned way, here’s how to stop the twist!
+If you do still want to chain the old-fashioned way, here’s how to stop the twist!
 It is perfect for a project like an infinity scarf.
-Sometimes the old method is a good method, especially if you’re all fingers and thumbs with the foundationless start.
+Sometimes the old method is the good method, especially if you’re all fingers and thumbs with the foundationless start.
 This is the one where you pop the end of the chain onto your hook whilst you whip up the rest of your chains, then slide it over at the end to create a big ol loop.

 Amigurumi Easter Eggs.
 Free crochet pattern.